dadam1026/Recommendation-System/README.md

 Future Work
 ------------
 * Include review text and user rating evaluations (whether other users thought a particular user’s review was funny, useful, or helpful) as features in the prediction model
-* A platform, like WhatsApp or Facebook Messenger, can be leveraged to provide low-cost, healthy food to *food deserts*, undeveloped areas with increased levels of food insecurity
+* A platform, like WhatsApp or Facebook Messenger, can be leveraged to provide low-cost, healthy food to *food deserts*, undeveloped areas with increased levels of food insecurity.
+For example, at the end of day restaurant food gets trown out.
+That food can be routed to families living in food deserts
-* Engage other successful platforms  to , like Amazon, Sea, MercadLibre,
+* Engage other successful platforms and other organizations to increase reach.
+Some possible collaborators include, Amazon, Sea, MercadoLibre, Jumia, Shopify, America's Healthy Food Financing Initiative Reinvestment Fund, and Partnership for a Healthier America

 Conclusion
 ----------